ansys/ansys-templates/doc/source/user_guide/templating.rst

 How to Add a New Template
 =========================

-You can easily add new PyAnsys templates.
-However, before doing so, it is important that you read the CONTRIBUTING section.
+You can easily add new templates.
+However, before doing so, it is important that you read the Contributing section.

 Understanding the Templates Directory
 -------------------------------------

-In ``pyansys-templates``, all templates are placed in ``src/ansys/templates/``.
+In ``ansys-templates``, all templates are placed in ``src/ansys/templates/``.
 The ``templates/`` directory contains different families of templates.

 A `family of templates` is simply a directory with a ``common/`` folder and